Skip to main content

 Madafu (Coconut Water)

-Fresh coconut water from young green coconuts, especially popular in coastal areas.
+Fresh water straight from young green coconuts, a coastal go-to on a hot day.

 juiceCold